4GeeksAcademy/EU-PT-13-Oliver-Sanderson-Productivity-Tracker/README.md

   "email" : "test343@test343.com",
   "password" : "1234",
   }
+  * PUT - Updates an existing users data.
+Body should follow below format:
+  (Note that both "name" and "email" are optional here.)
+  {
+  "id" : 1,
+  "name" : "newName",
+  "email" : "newEmail"
+  }

   * DELETE - Remove a user **and all related sessions**.
 Body should follow below format:
   {
   "id" : 1